yvesdb/jekyll-now/_drafts/2021-06-01-A-quick-way-to-deploy-code-to-Kubernetes.md

 Now you no longer have to perform these steps manually, because there's GitHub actions which does this all for you.

 All you need is a Dockerfile to create the Docker image.
+You probably already have it when you're testing on your local machine.

 For my sample VueJS application, I use the two-step build : [https://github.com/yvesdebeer/vuejs-app/blob/master/Dockerfile](https://github.com/yvesdebeer/vuejs-app/blob/master/Dockerfile)